chewbeckie/Outbreak_EnrichmentCulture/docs/shortrd-map_and_bin.md

 # shortrd-map_and_bin.nf usage

 Short reads are mapped to the assembled contigs (SH and WG) by bwa.
-The BAM files are then used for binning with metaBAT.
+The BAM files are then used for binning with metaBAT2.

-1. The path to each individual illumina short readsets were detailed in `index.csv`
+1. Input the path to each individual illumina short readsets in `shortreads_*.csv`.

+2. Input the path to the assemblied genome using the `assembly-metaflye_and_polish.nf` script as `params.contig`.
+Also input a name for the name of the contig (`params.contigname`)

 3. *(optional)* specify directory locations for input folder and output folder in `shortrd-map_and_bin.nf`